2. deild: History

 It currently has 10 participating teams.
-At the end of each season, two teams are relegated and two promoted from what is now the fourth division, pending the fact that the winning team in any given division doesn't already have a senior team in the division it is being promoted to.
+At the end of each season, two teams are relegated and two promoted from what is now the fourth tier, pending the fact that the winning team in any given division doesn't already have a team in the division it is being promoted to.
 In such cases the team that finished second will be promoted in its stead.
 If a team is relegated to a division where one of its teams are already playing, the second best team will move one division down, thereby saving another team from relegation.